lbl-srg/ctrl-flow/specification/source/architecture.rst

 Software Architecture
 ---------------------

-:numref:`linkage_architecture_legend` to :numref:`linkage_architecture_os` provide architecture diagrams for the various integration targets.
+:numref:`linkage_architecture_legend` to :numref:`linkage_architecture_spa` provide architecture diagrams for the various integration targets.

 .. warning::

    These diagrams are informative only and do not constitute requirements.
 They rather aim at illustrating the data workflow and describing the main modules to develop, and how they interface with LBL or third-party developments.

+.. admonition:: Revision Note (11/2020)
+   :class: danger

+   The diagrams for the desktop app and the third-party application are removed.

 The following definitions and conventions are used.